 Much like with preventing man-in-the-middle attacks, cryptographic signatures give confidence

 Preventing replay attacks.
 For example, a bad actor could "record" web traffic between

 Keygen and your software, and "replay" valid responses, such as replaying responses that

 occurred before their trial license expires, in order to use your software with an expired

 license.
 If the signature is valid, but the response date is older than 5 minutes, we

-recommend rejecting the response (granted the local time is sychronized using NTP).
+recommend rejecting the response (granted the local time is synchronized using NTP).